 NORMAN J. LAWRENCE MEMORIAL SCHOLARSHIP

-In 2025, the Norman J. Lawrence Memorial Scholarship, established by Chanteya Lawrence to honor her late father, Norman J. Lawrence, will grant a $2,500 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.
+The Norman J. Lawrence Memorial Scholarship, established by Chanteya Lawrence to honor her late father, Norman J. Lawrence, grants a $2,500 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.

 Norman never forgot about his own struggles as a boy so he and his wife gave back to children in the inner city and around the island to ensure they could get a good education.
 Norman and his wife Laurice are the product of parents who constantly gave back to support their community which makes a scholarship the best honor to continue their work.
 Norman affectionately known as “Honey” loved sport especially cricket, horseracing, spending time with family and reading.